The verdict

 What AI consistently says

-- +Showcases excellent, healthy communication between leads
+- +Features incredibly healthy communication between partners

 What AI doesn't mention